GuiGou12358/sc-rollup/sc-rollup-api/README.md

 # Smart Contract Rollup API

 Use this api in your worker to perform transactional and atomic operations for seamless integration and interaction with your contract.
-- the [core](packages/core) package contains the common code used to interact with any contract.
+- the [core](packages/core) package contains the common logic to interact with any contract.
 - the [evm](packages/evm) package contains the implementation for evm contract using the `ethers` lib.
 - the [ink-v5](packages/ink-v5) package contains the implementation for wasm contract (ink! v5) using the `papi` lib.
 - the [ink-v6](packages/ink-v6) package contains the implementation for wasm contract (ink! v6) using the `papi` lib.